Mandalay (poem): Background

 Kipling mentions the Burmese royal family of the time: "An' 'er name was Supi-yaw-lat—jes' the same as Theebaw's Queen."
 Thibaw Min (1859–1916, often spelt Theebaw at that time) was the last reigning king of Burma, with his palace in Mandalay.
 He married his half-sister, Supayalat, shortly before becoming king in 1878 in a bloody palace coup supposedly engineered by his mother-in-law.
-He introduced a number of reforms but, in 1885, made the mistake of attempting to regain control of Lower Burma from the British forces that had held it since 1824.
+He introduced a number of reforms, but in 1885 he made the mistake of attempting to regain control of Lower Burma from the British forces that had held it since 1824.
 The result was a British invasion that immediately sent Thibaw and Supayalat into exile in India.
 So, to the soldier in Kipling's poem, his and her names are familiar, as the last and very recent royalty of a British colony.

 Writing

 Rudyard Kipling's poem Mandalay was written between March and April 1890, when the British poet was 24 years old.
 He had arrived in England in October the previous year, after seven years in India.
 He had taken an eastward route home, travelling by steamship from Calcutta to Japan, then to San Francisco, then across the United States, in company with his friends Alex and "Ted" (Edmonia) Hill.
 Rangoon had been the first port of call after Calcutta; then there was an unplanned stop at Moulmein.
 Kipling was struck by the beauty of the Burmese girls, writing at the time:

 I love the Burman with the blind favouritism born of first impression.
 When I die I will be a Burman … and I will always walk about with a pretty almond-coloured girl who shall laugh and jest too, as a young maiden ought.
 She shall not pull a sari over her head when a man looks at her and glare suggestively from behind it, nor shall she tramp behind me when I walk: for these are the customs of India.
 She shall look all the world between the eyes, in honesty and good fellowship, and I will teach her not to defile her pretty mouth with chopped tobacco in a cabbage leaf, but to inhale good cigarettes of Egypt's best brand.

-Kipling claimed that when in Moulmein, he had paid no attention to the pagoda his poem later made famous, because he was so struck by a Burmese beauty on the steps.
+Kipling claimed that when in Moulmein, he had paid no attention to the pagoda, his poem later made famous, because he was so struck by a Burmese beauty on the steps.
 Many Westerners of the era remarked on the beauty of Burmese women.